seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     line (§2) — **except an item at `dclass:none`, which §2 forbids printing at all.** A tracked event the Boss cannot see is one the next run will call unchanged; a date nobody has sourced is one he cannot act on.
-The two rules met on 04.09 and the run had to choose between them with nothing here naming which governs.
+The two rules met on 04.09 and the run had to choose between them with nothing here naming which governs. **An item whose coin carries no row in this answer also carries the price that would give it one** (§2), taken from the anchor §4 cut, or states in the same clause that §4 produced no anchor.
+Measured 19.09, second run: the only dated event inside the holding window headed the section over a coin with no price anywhere in the answer.
 25. **Every lifecycle change this run made is accounted for** (§11) — a trade object withdrawn by name in the first line, a coin moving INTO `ИЗБЕГАТЬ` named there beside the withdrawal that produced it, and every other closure in the appendix's closure list.